Sadhvi Pragya's remark on Karkare a 'personal opinion', she has apologised for it: Fadnavis

 Mumbai, Apr 20: Amid massive outrage over Sadhvi Pragya Singh Thakur's remark on Hemant Karkare, who was killed in action during the 26/11 Mumbai terror attack, Maharashtra Chief Minister Devendra Fadanvis has said that the slain ATS chief would be revered as a martyr forever.

-Sadhvi Pragya, an accused in the Malegaon blast case and BJP's candidate from Bhopal for Lok Sabha elections, stirred a major controversy with her remarks on Karkare.
+Sadhvi Pragya, an accused in the Malegaon blast case and Bharatiya Janata Party (BJP)'s candidate from Bhopal for Lok Sabha elections, stirred a major controversy with her remarks on Karkare.
 Pragya said that she had cursed Karkare just a month before his death in the 26/11 Mumbai attack.
 She boasted that Hemant Karkare died because she had "cursed" him.

 'Show respect': Rahul slams Sadhvi Pragya remark on Hemant Karkare